 During my stay on the island, I didn't only want to focus on photography.
 I wanted to capture life there in a different way too.
 Although images are essential when booking places to stay or in researching new things to do and locations to visit.
 Video is becoming equally as important.

-So alongside covering many areas for his marketing with still images - both of his business and the surrounding rural setting, I set out, camera in hand with the aim of creating a series of three
+So alongside covering many areas for his marketing with still images - both of his business and the surrounding rural setting, I set out with the DJI Osmo Pocket camera to create a series of three

 videos to capture, as naturally as I could, three very different themes.